runiq/neovim-throttle-debounce/README.md

 Functions that allow you to call a function not more than once in a given timeframe.

-## Throttling on the leading edge

 This can be illustrated with timing diagrams.
 In the following diagrams, `f` designates call to the throttled function, `t` is the period where the timer is running, and `x` shows you the *actual* execution point of the throttled function.

+## Throttling on the leading edge

+Using the arguments of the *first* function call while the timer was running (the default).

 ```
 f 1  2  3  4  5  6